-For its 2021 season, the Center for Italian Modern Art (CIMA) focuses on the early career of the painter Mario Schifano (1934–1998), looking at the years 1960–1965.
+For its 2021 season, the Center for Italian Modern Art (CIMA) focuses on the early career of painter Mario Schifano (1934–1998), looking at the years 1960–1965.
 A leading figure in Italian postwar and contemporary art, Schifano radically redefined the fundamental principles of painting through his multifaceted practice, as he marked the transition from postwar abstraction to the new figuration of the 1960s.
 Comprising works in various media, the exhibition focuses on the artist’s connections with the New York art scene, surveying the development from his so-called monochromes of the early 1960s to the figurative practice he developed between 1962 and 1965, when he incorporated a distinctive Pop imagery into his work.
-Through a selection of twenty works of arresting quality, the exhibition aims to present Schifano as a pivotal figure who bridged Italian modern and contemporary art.
+Through a selection of twenty works of arresting quality, the exhibition, curated by Francesco Guzzetti, Ph.D, independent scholar and curator and former CIMA fellow, aims to present Schifano as a pivotal figure who bridged Italian modern and contemporary art.